mlane/react-typescript-style-guide/README.md

+> **"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."**
+> — _Martin Fowler_

 # 🚀 React + TypeScript Style Guide

 A **structured, scalable, and opinionated** style guide for building **maintainable React applications** with **TypeScript**.
 This guide ensures **consistency, clarity, and best practices** across projects.